-This is my family’s favorite sweet potato casserole and what I make for Thanksgiving as it’s so good!
-The pecan streusel topping makes this over the top delicious!
-The recipe includes a gluten-free option, too.
-This is also egg-free.
+This is my family’s favorite holiday sweet potato casserole recipe and what I make for Thanksgiving as it’s so good!
+The pecan streusel topping makes this over-the-top delicious!
+Egg-free and gluten-free options are included, too.

 Of course, my other favorite side dish that I make (because for me, it’s just not Thanksgiving without it!) is this yummy Sweet Potato Casserole (with Pecan Streusel Topping)!

-It’s all sweet, creamy and buttery with a delicious and crunchy streusel topping that all together make this sweet potato casserole one fantastic dish!
-It’s so good that it should actually be considered as dessert!!!
+It’s all sweet, creamy, and buttery with a delicious and crunchy streusel topping that altogether make this sweet potato casserole one fantastic dish!
+It’s so good that it should actually be considered as a dessert!!!